ElieTrigano/CRP_VC/README.md

 - model_preprocessing.py: functions used in the modelling part of the project, it contains our methodology for Feature Selection & Engineering, Scaling and others
 - modelling.py: functions used for Model Selection, Hyperparameter Tuning, Final model evaluation and implementation
 - model_products.ipynb: notebook of the modelling implementation phase with the two models and the demonstration of a Uplift Model
+- requirements.txt: file with packages used in our project

 ## Contributors:

-- Shubham AGARWAL,  b00802820@essec.edu, @githubpseudo
+- Shubham AGARWAL,  b00802820@essec.edu
-- Vanshika JAIN, b00798733@essec.edu, @githubpseudo
+- Vanshika JAIN, b00798733@essec.edu
-- Thomas TAYLOR, thomas.taylor@essec.edu, @githubpseudo
+- Thomas TAYLOR, thomas.taylor@essec.edu
-- Elie TRIGANO, b00792972@essec.edu,  @githubpseudo
+- Elie TRIGANO, b00792972@essec.edu
-- Shiyun WANG, b00802405@essec.edu, @githubpseudo
+- Shiyun WANG, b00802405@essec.edu

 Feel free to contact us for more information.